Pablo Gómez Álvarez: Biography

 Gómez Álvarez played a prominent role in the student movement of 1968.
 On 2 October 1968, he was detained by the authorities at the Plaza of the Three Cultures during the Tlatelolco massacre and was imprisoned until 1971.
 When he left jail, he immediately rejoined the student movement and became one of the organizers of the mobilization of 10 June.
 He obtained a degree in economics from the National Autonomous University of Mexico (UNAM) in 1976.

 Gómez held the national direction of the Mexican Communist Party (PCM) and was later elected to the Chamber of Deputies in the 1979 election as part of a leftist coalition.
 From 1982 to 1988, he was the president of the Unified Socialist Party of Mexico (PSUM).
-In 1988, he has elected as a federal deputy again and, as a member of the first parliamentary group the Party of the Democratic Revolution had in Congress, he was appointed deputy coordinator of it.
+In 1988, he was elected as a federal deputy again and, as a member of the first parliamentary group the Party of the Democratic Revolution had in Congress, he was appointed deputy coordinator of it.

 From 1992 to 1995, Gómez held a seat in the Legislative Assembly of the Federal District.
 In 1993 he was a main organizer of a recall election against a government in the capital of the republic.
 He was the founding director of a weekly magazine issued by the PRD from 1992 to 1994.

-He was elected to the Chamber of Deputies for the 23rd district of the Federal District (Coyoacán) on three occasions (1997, 2003 and 2018), serving in the 57th, 59th and 64th congressional sessions.
-While a deputy he positioned himself against the FOBAPROA, a banking rescue which required spending many resources, and which was actively promoted by members of the PRI and PAN parties; he eventually achieved an opening of the lists of beneficiaries of the FOBAPROA, though without getting any conclusive results because of the negative response of the newly created IPAB.
+He was elected to the Chamber of Deputies for the Federal District's 23rd (Coyoacán) on three occasions (1997, 2003 and 2018), serving in the 57th, 59th and 64th congressional sessions.
+While a deputy he positioned himself against the FOBAPROA, a banking rescue which required spending many resources, and which was actively promoted by members of the PRI and PAN parties; he eventually achieved an opening of the lists of beneficiaries of the FOBAPROA, though without getting any conclusive results because of the negative response of the newly created Instituto para la Protección al Ahorro Bancario (IPAB).
 As coordinator of the PRD's parliamentary group, he managed, for the first time ever in Mexico, to modify the budget by 15 billion pesos that were channelled to the federal organizations, the higher education budget and the retirement funds budget, among others.